insight-creative/milksource.com/README.md

 ## Images
 Images can be found in static/uploads and will be optimized and transformed by imgix.com for usage in your layouts and content.

+## Email Signature
+Images used in email signatures are hosted along with the website and can be found in static/uploads/email-signature.

 ## Accessibility Tests
 We do our best to follow the WCAG2AA standard, and one of the ways we check that we're following the right rules is through automated tools, like [pa11y](https://github.com/pa11y/pa11y/).
 For more info on the rules being tested checkout the [pa11y wiki](https://github.com/pa11y/pa11y/wiki/HTML-CodeSniffer-Rules).